10 Caregiver Stress Relief Tips to Get You Through the Holidays

 And when you feel better, everyone around you will also benefit from that positive energy.

-Here, we’ve rounded up 10 useful and realistic tips that help you care for yourself this holiday season.
+Here, we’ve rounded up 10 helpful and realistic tips that help you care for yourself this holiday season.

 It’s easy to get caught up in the whirlwind of extra tasks and hassles that the holidays bring.

-Added on top of regular caregiving responsibilities, it can really amp up the stress.
+Added to regular caregiving responsibilities, it can really amp up the stress.

 To counter that, make it a priority to take a little time for yourself to sit quietly, relax, and recharge.